 On the basis of critical understanding already developed, students will be expected to exercise their professional judgement to identify, conceptualize, develop and complete a small scale research project investigating a specific topic of their own choosing, which will add to professional knowledge in the chosen area.

 A variety of learning and teaching approaches will be used on this course including lectures, group work, seminars, self and peer assessment, and independent, collaborative, directed and online study.
 Lectures by School of Education staff will be supported by related seminars (on campus and online) where students will have the opportunity to undertake relevant complementary activities.
 Students will be expected to engage in independent reading, research, and study, paired activities, and in group tasks and collaborative working.
 Student-led activities will also feature as part of the seminar experience.

 The final assessment will be based on performance in the examinations where undertaken, coursework, the dissertation where undertaken and, if required, in an oral examination.

 Fees & funding

-Please contact us for further information about fees and funding.
+Please contact Samina Ikram (firstname.lastname@example.org) for information on fees and funding.